Sunday • September 17, 2023

 AmbassadorWILD is an innovative program that supports sustainable tourism and recreation by helping to take care of important nature-based locations, collect data for quality decision-making, and promote safe and responsible front and backcountry recreation.
 Priority locations include key Elk River access points, Silver Springs, Heiko’s Trail and the Coal Creek area, including the Ammonite.
 These priority locations were based on survey feedback from residents, areas in need of support and locations that are popular with locals and visitors.

-Developed and managed by Tourism Fernie, AmbassadorWILD was created in partnership with the Regional District of East Kootenay Area A (RDEK), Elk River Alliance and College of the Rockies - Fernie Campus Mountain Skills Training (MAST) Program, with seed funding from RDEK Area A, TECK, Freshwater Fisheries Society of BC, Targeted Regional Tourism Development Initiative funded by the Government of BC, Tourism Fernie and the Government of Canada’s Canada Summer Jobs Program.
+Developed and managed by Tourism Fernie, AmbassadorWILD was created in partnership with the Regional District of East Kootenay, Elk River Alliance and College of the Rockies - Fernie Campus Mountain Skills Training Program (MAST), with seeding funding from RDEK Area A, TECK, Freshwater Fisheries Society of BC, the Province of British Columbia's Targeted Regional Tourism Development Initiative, Tourism Fernie and the Government of Canada's Canada Summer Jobs Program.

 Speaking about the initiative, Jikke Gyorki, Executive Officer at Tourism Fernie said; “We are excited to have the opportunity to get this initiative off the ground last year.
 The program was in a pilot phase last year being focused on launching the program and getting the new ambassadors in the field to see how key locations are being used, support maintenance and amenity projects, identify and document issues and needs, communicate and survey locals and visitors, and more.”